GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 ## :triangular_flag_on_post: TODO
-- [ ]  Add the visualization code for showing the result of SAM3D, Mask3D and ScanNet200's annotations
+- [ ]  Add the visualization code for showing the result of SAM3D, Mask3D and ScanNet200's annotations.
-- [ ]  Support the jupyter notebook for step-by-step running
+- [ ]  Support the jupyter notebook for step-by-step running.
-- [ ]  Add the code for incorporating [HQ-SAM](https://github.com/SysCV/sam-hq) and [Mobile-SAM](https://github.com/ChaoningZhang/MobileSAM) in our pipeline
+- [ ]  Add the code for incorporating [HQ-SAM](https://github.com/SysCV/sam-hq) and [Mobile-SAM](https://github.com/ChaoningZhang/MobileSAM) in our pipeline.
-- [ ]  Support in-website qualitative visualization
+- [ ]  Support in-website qualitative visualization.
-- [ ]  Support more datasets
+- [ ]  Support more datasets.

 ## Citation
-If you find our code or work helpful, please cite
+If you find our code or work helpful, please cite:
 ```bibtex
 @article{xu2023sampro3d,
         title={SAMPro3D: Locating SAM Prompts in 3D for Zero-Shot Scene Segmentation},